Burgoyne Bridge: Suicide location

 The new Burgoyne Bridge had a 4 m gap between the two bridges on the road, which was considered to be dangerous to people who were suicidal.
-As of April 2019, the bridge averaged someone dying by suicide once a month.
+In April 2019, the bridge averaged someone committing suicide once a month, which resulted in Burgoyne Bridge having the second-highest suicide rate in North America.
 After a 19 year old died, more than 40 notes containing hopeful phrases were written by volunteers and placed on the bridge.
 Different measures were discussed to assist people in distress and to make the bridge safer.
 Some interim options studied by the public health department were the possibility of the installation of a distress phone or a mental health sanctuary as a small facility on site.
 In 2019, a project to install stainless steel netting as a suicide prevention measure was approved by the St. Catharines City Council.
-Construction of the stainless steel netting began in July 2020.
-The project was intended to be completed in the spring of 2020, but was delayed due to the COVID-19 pandemic in Ontario.
+Installation of the stainless steel netting underneath the bridge and guardrails on the side of it was completed by July 2020.
+The project was originally intended to be completed in the spring of that year, but was delayed due to the COVID-19 pandemic in Ontario.
+There was also a delay in the arrival of the necessary materials.
+The project was allocated 4 million dollars.